dmachard/go-dnscollector/README.md

 # go-dnslogger

-`go-dnslogger` acts as a high speed passive analyser for DNS traffic.
+`go-dnslogger` acts as a high speed passive analyser for DNS traffic written in Go

 Features:
 - Collectors